 In this article...

 Going through a divorce at any time in your life, is a very stressful and difficult situation for both parties, especially when there are children involved who are affected by the divorce process.
-In this article, we will be giving an overview of Iowa Family Law pertaining to divorce, child custody, child support, and maintenance (spousal support) in 2022 and any 2022 updates to Iowa Family law that encompasses divorce, child custody, child support, and maintenance (spousal support).
-There has not been much of a change in Iowa law pertaining to Family Law for 2022 but listed below is the relevant Iowa Family Law for 2022.
+In this article, we will be giving an overview of Iowa Family Law pertaining to divorce, child custody, child support, and maintenance (spousal support) in 2024 since there has been no significant updates to Iowa Family law this year.

-Read our recent article, How Hard Is It To File For Divorce in Iowa?
+To learn more about the divorce processes in Iowa read our article, How Hard Is It To File For Divorce in Iowa?

 Protecting Yourself Before Divorce What Are Your Options?